 If you are writing crime drama and crafting dialogue between cops and/or reporters, as I am currently doing with “Shrouded in Pompei,” these words roll off the tongue as easily as damn and darn.
 If the reader is not familiar with the milieu of a police precinct, jail or newsroom, it is up to the writer to introduce him/her to it through believable characters.

 SPOILER ALERT: Reporters curse on occasion and while I don’t use foul language a great deal in “Shrouded in Pompei,” to omit it would not serve the art in any respect.
-So, when it’s released later this spring, feel free to count away.
+So, feel free to count away.
 At least it means you’ll be reading from start to finish.